8th Infantry Division (France): World War II

 It was a newly created division.
 The 12th Foreign Infantry Regiment was mainly made up of Spanish Republican Soldiers who had fled to France after the Spanish Civil War.
 The other regiments were made up of reservists.

-Cold War
+Cold War 1977-93

 The 8th Motorised Infantry Brigade was absorbed by the 7th Light Armoured Division, creating the 7th Armoured Division in 1963.
 In 1977, the 7th Armoured Division was dissolved and its component units were used to create a new 7th Armoured Division, a 4th Armoured Division, and the 8th Infantry Division.
 The new division had its headquarters at Amiens and formed part of III Corps.
-In 1985 the division consisted of the 8th Infantry Regiment (8 RI) (VAB) (Noyon), the 94th Infantry Regiment (France) (VAB) (Sissonne), the 67 RI (VAB) (Soissons), the 7 RCh (AML) (Arras), the 41st Marine Artillery Regiment (former Coloniale), the 8 Compagnie de Genie, and the 8 RCS (Amiens).
+In 1985 the division consisted of the 8th Infantry Regiment (8 RI) (Véhicule de l'Avant Blindé wheeled personnel carriers) (Noyon), the 94th Infantry Regiment (France) (VAB) (Sissonne), the 67th Infantry Regiment (VAB) (Soissons), the 7 RCh (AML) (Arras), the 41st Marine Artillery Regiment (former Coloniale), the 8 Compagnie de Genie, and the 8 RCS (Amiens).
 The division was dissolved in 1993.